 My version of Crack Green Beans is lighter than the traditional Southern smothered beans recipe which calls for copious amounts of brown sugar and butter.
 I experimented with various ratios of sweet and salty in the sauce for quite some time discovered that that a little bit of maple syrup, butter and soy sauce goes a long way.

 To avoid overly salty dish, I used low-sodium or no sodium added canned green beans.
 Finally, crispy bacon bits on top are everyone's favorite part of this casserole.
-I've seen recipes using 12 bacon slices and while the more bacon, the merrier, you really don't need more than 6 slices to top the beans and have enough bacony crunch on top.

 The best part about this recipe is that it only takes minutes to put together and it will always work.
 No room for error here!